Dominique92/MyLeaflet/src/Leaflet.draw.plus/README.md

 * Merge 2 segments whose 2 ends match into one
 * Cut a polygon by removing a segment whose the middle marker is cliqued & transform it into polyline
 * Transform polyline whose the 2 ends match into polygon
-* Read/write from a <form> geoJson field to be edited
+* Read/write geoJson field to be edited from a html form
-* Display a <div> element when the entry is changed
+* Display a div element when the entry is changed

 DEMO
 ----